Is Sean Hannity Boycott Un-American? [Opinion]

 Indeed, the left is starting to look ridiculous.
 It’s obvious they are trying to silence Fox News.
 The left has traditionally embraced free speech, but these days, it seems as if free speech is only a left-wing value if you agree with them.
 That’s not to say that Fox News holds high standards of journalism; they don’t.
 But if we start boycotting everything on Fox, there will soon be efforts to silence liberal outlets like MSNBC or CNN.

-The left’s constant efforts to shut down anything they don’t agree with is one of the reasons we have a madman like Donald Trump in the White House.
+The left’s constant efforts to shut down anything they don’t agree with is one of the reasons we have a someone like Donald Trump in the White House.
 People are tired of being told what to think, what to watch, and how they are somehow immoral if they disagree with someone.
 It’s as if the far left has become just as bad as the religious right, which held a lot of power in the 1980s and 1990s.

 The truth is that no matter how degrading of a human Bill O’Reilly may be, Fox News shouldn’t have fired him.
 O’Reilly was their bread and butter.
 If they are pressured into firing Sean Hannity, it will be the end for Fox News.
 However, you can bet that Sean Hannity will find another outlet in order to spew his nonsense.